-Canada's most recent census returns list the Irish as the fourth largest ethnic group in Canada with almost four and a half million Canadians claiming either some or full Irish lineage.
+Canada's most recent census returns list the Irish as the fourth largest ethnic group in Canada with almost 4.5 million Canadians claiming either some or full Irish lineage.
 Indeed, this bond between Canada and Ireland has been in existence for centuries.

 The first known Irish-born immigrant to Canada was Tec Cornelius Aubrenon, who arrived in New France in 1661 and remained until his death in 1687.
 However the Irish presence in Canada can be dated even earlier than the arrival of Aubrenon.
 As early as the middle of the 16th century, Irish fishermen from the south of Ireland frequently traveled to Newfoundland for part of their catch.